n3oltd/N3O.Umbraco/README.md

 * File Uploader
 * Image Cropper
 * SERP Entry Editor
+* Text Resource Editor

-These either provide richer functionality than Umbraco includes or works around limitations (e.g. the built in Umbraco cropper doesn't work with nested content or blocks).
+These either provide richer functionality than Umbraco includes or works around limitations (e.g. the built in Umbraco cropper doesn't work with Nested Content or Blocks).

 #### Search
 Provides functionality for providing a site search function using Google Custom Search.